balintbrews/lambda-slack/README.md

 ## Overview

 The `lambda-slack` project allows you to set up notifications about various events.
 It can process any event that you can trigger within the AWS ecosystem and send the payload to AWS Lambda—including payloads received through an API Gateway, which means you are not even tied to AWS.
-If you can perform an HTTP request and send some data, `lamdba-slack` can work with that too.
+If you can perform an HTTP request and send some data, `lamdba-slack` can work with that, too.

 ### Set up notifications from various sources